 The Hofner Shorty is perhaps the most popular electric travel guitar.

 Next up is the Snap Dragon e-Go travel guitar a guitar we covered back in July 2013.
 The Snap Dragon e-Go Folding Travel Guitar was designed by record producer Robin Millar and engineer Gerry Dale.
 The pair designed the guitar so that the neck could be folded back to make the guitar extremely compact.
-However, the ingenious thing about the Snap Dragon is that the designer claim that when you unfold the neck the guitar will be in-tune and ready to play a claim that we found to be quite true.
-The Snap Dragon Tripper folding guitar features a timboo body, which is an ecologically sustainable alternative to the normal tone woods used in guitar construction.
-It is fitted with two mini humbucker pick-ups, a bespoke neck with 20 frets and uses the patented Evertune bridge to maintain tunning stability when the guitar is unfolded.
-The guitar looks great and sounds really good too but it comes in a lot more expensive then the Hofner at £325 on Amazon.
-However, if you are looking for a top quality travel guitar you can’t do much better than the Snap Dragon.
+However, the ingenious thing about the Snap Dragon is that the designer claims that when you unfold the neck the guitar will be in-tune and ready to play.

 The draw back of the above two guitars is that you will need to take a portable amp with you if you want to play them properly.
+They do have an acoustic tone but really they are travel electric guitars so need to be amped up!
 We reviewed some cost effective portable guitar amps which would fit the bill if you wanted to go electric on your travels.
 However, I don’t want to be taking an additional piece of kit along with my guitar therefore my preferred option is to travel acoustically and there are some really good acoustic travel guitars on the market.

-For me the Martin Steel-String Backpacker Acoustic Guitar is a thing of real beauty, I just love the design.
-This is not a conventional guitar shape which may put some off but I think it is a great looking and sounding travel guitar.
-The guitar is a compact size, as you would expect from a travel guitar, and is made from spruce with a solid mahogany neck.
-The neck only has 15 frets but if you are only looking to strum out the chords this is not going to be a problem.
 One word of warning this guitar takes a bit of getting used to as its shape, although beautiful, makes it an interesting experience to play.
 The guitar is a bit neck heavy and certainly is not for playing seated with the guitar in your lap.
-That said once you get over this slight issue the Backpacker is a nice guitar to play.
+Really to get the best use out of this guitar you need to have a strap.
+But that said once you get over this slight issue the Blue Moon BG-10 is a cracking little guitar to play.

 The Washburn Rover has a simple design but sounds great and is excellent value for money.

-The Washburn can be purchased through Amazon or Gear 4 Music with Gear 4 Music being slightly cheaper.
+The Washburn can be purchased through Gear 4 Music.

 Good looks, great sound and it is an electro-acoustic too!
 The Lindo Voyager gets our thumbs up.

-You can buy the Lindo Voyager through Amazon and it will set you back around £300.
+You can buy the Lindo Voyager through Amazon and it will set you back around £300 at time of writing.